-Enrollment for the Spring 2023 Cohort is now closed
+Save your spot for the Spring Cohort

 This is the ONLY training program that gives you the tools you need to understand the landscape of tasks that fall to families after the loss of a loved one and exactly how you can help.

 You’ll learn the language to use to describe your services, best practices for delivering meaningful assistance, and how to market your services effectively.

 This program teaches you how to offer after loss services as part of your existing business or start a new stand-alone business.

 - Are you ready for a career that really means something?

 - Are you currently in a 9-5 job, but you dream about the creative and financial control that comes with full-time entrepreneur life?